nim-lang/Nim/doc/manual.md

   have the suffix 'fXX.

-Automatic type conversion in expressions with different kinds of floating-point types is performed: See `Convertible relation`_ for further details.
-Arithmetic performed on floating-point types follows the IEEE standard.
+Automatic type conversion in expressions with different kinds of floating-point types is performed: See `Convertible relation
+<#type-relations-convertible-relation>`_ for further details.
+Arithmetic
+performed on floating-point types follows the IEEE standard.
 Integer types are not converted to floating-point types automatically and vice versa.

 The IEEE standard defines five types of floating-point exceptions: